mikecroucher/Intro_to_HPC/terminal_tutorial.md

 ```

 ## Creating files
 You can create empty files using the `touch` command, for example `touch project.scala`.
-For this you need to be into the directory you want the file to be created, otherwise you need to specify the full path of the file: `mkdir HelloWorld/data/one.txt`
+For this you need to be into the directory you want the file to be created, otherwise you need to specify the full path of the file:

+`touch HelloWorld/data/one.txt`

 You can even create multiple files at a time `touch one.txt two.txt`